nonexistent9/nonexistent9.github.io/progress.md

 Wrote launch emails for Zeke.

 Posted a reel/short.
 Got some feedback on how to make it more interesting.
 Will revamp my content strategy to make it more engaging.
 Also looking into posting on Instagram to improve content distribution.

+**Feb 12**

+Got our first paying customer yesterday!
+Definitely a big milestone for us as a team.

+Applied to YC.
+Appied to Ship It by Founders Inc. Just need one big break.